cardstack/cardstack/packages/cardpay-cli/README.md

 ARGUMENTS
   TOKEN           The token symbol (without the .CPXD suffix) AMOUNT          (Optional) The amount of the specified token (not in units of wei, but in `eth`).
-  NETWORK         The network to use ("sokol" or "xdai") MNEMONIC        (Optional) Phrase for mnemonic wallet.
+Defaults to '1' NETWORK         The network to use ("sokol" or "xdai", or if pricing ETH, "kovan" or "mainnet") MNEMONIC        (Optional) Phrase for mnemonic wallet.
 Also can be pulled from env using MNEMONIC_PHRASE WALLET_CONNECT  (Optional) A flag that indicates that you wish to use wallet connect (and hence the card wallet app) for your wallet
 ```